Boosted Navigation

 Result: HX-Redirect → browser fetches /app/inbox as a full page

-Apps without any app-shell (swap_scope_mapempty) pass through untouched — there is no shell boundary to cross.
+Apps without any app shell pass through untouched — there is no shell boundary to cross.
+You don't configure this branch; the one thing you act on is reading the normalized target viarequest.htmx_target_idin any custom code path.

 Pattern Meaning Fix

-id="<oob-target-id>"appearing > 1 time Shell region is duplicated in the fragment Remove the duplicate block; OOB regions own their DOM id
+A registered shell-region id appearing more than once A shell region is duplicated in the fragment Remove the duplicate block; OOB regions own their DOM id (see OOB fail-loud policy)

 Troubleshooting